 The trivia items below may give away important plot points.

-In April 2006, executive producer Lawrence O'Donnell told the New York Times that until the death of John Spencer (the actor who played Leo McGarry), the show's writers had planned to have the Republican candidate, Arnold Vinick, win the election and not the Democratic candidate, Matthew Santos.
-O'Donnell said that after Spencer's death, the writers decided that it would be too sad for the audience if Santos lost both his running mate (Leo) and the election at the same time.
+In April 2006, Executive Producer Lawrence O'Donnell told the New York Times, that until the death of John Spencer (Leo McGarry), the show's writers had planned to have the Republican candidate, Arnold Vinick, win the election, and not the Democratic candidate, Matthew Santos.
+O'Donnell said that after Spencer's death, the writers decided that it would be too sad for the audience, if Santos lost both his running mate (Leo) and the election at the same time.

-Following the departure of Aaron Sorkin and Thomas Schlamme after season 4, Richard Schiff felt that most of the new writers didn't really understand the character of Toby and would write him just as grumpy, without nuances.
-Schiff ended up being unhappy with his work on the show, specially disliking Toby's storyline as the leak on the last season.
+Following the departure of Aaron Sorkin and Thomas Schlamme after season four, Richard Schiff felt that most of the new writers didn't really understand the character of Toby, and would write him just as grumpy, without nuances.
+Schiff ended up being unhappy with his work on the show, specially disliking Toby's storyline as the leak in the last season.

-The show often reuses the same names for different characters over the course of the series.
-Josh visited two different psychiatrists named "Stanley;" A senator named "Gianelli" is mentioned (but never seen) before Ron Silver's character Bruno Gianelli becomes a regular character in season three; both the regular characters played by Renée Estevez and Anna Deavere Smith are named "Nancy;" in the season 2 episode "Bartlet's Third State of the Union,"the (unseen) President of Colombia is named Santos, and later in the series, the U. S. Representative and eventual president played by Jimmy Smits is named Matt Santos.
-The Secretary of Agriculture played by Harry Groener is named Roger Tribbey, and the White House Counsel played by John Larroquette is named Lionel Tribbey.
-Both Donna and C.J. had memorable high school English teachers named "Molly," and after a Secret Service agent named "Molly" is killed in the line of duty while guarding Zoey Bartlet, Toby names his baby daughter Molly after her.
+This show often reused the same names for different characters over the course of the series.
+Josh visited two different psychiatrists named "Stanley;" A Senator named "Gianelli" is mentioned (but never seen) before Ron Silver's character Bruno Gianelli becomes a regular character in season three;.
+Both the regular characters played by Renée Estevez and Anna Deavere Smith are named "Nancy".
+In the season two episode, "Bartlet's Third State of the Union", the (unseen) President of Colombia is named Santos, and later in the series, the U. S. Representative, and eventual President, played by Jimmy Smits, is named Matt Santos.
+The Secretary of Agriculture, played by Harry Groener, is named Roger Tribbey, and the White House Counsel, played by John Larroquette, is named Lionel Tribbey.
+Both Donna and C.J. had memorable high school English teachers named "Molly", and after a Secret Service Agent named "Molly" is killed in the line of duty, while guarding Zoey Bartlet, Toby names his baby daughter "Molly", after her.